P13N: Personalization in Generative AI Workshop

 Generative AI has revolutionized creativity and problem-solving across domains, yet personalization remains one of the most challenging and underexplored frontiers.
 Building systems that understand and adapt to individual users’ preferences, identities, or contexts raises profound technical, ethical, and societal questions.
 Through invited talks, panel discussions, poster sessions, and hands-on challenges, P13N serves as a platform to foster new directions in model design, evaluation, and governance for personalized generative systems.

-Call for Papers is Open!
+Call for Papers is Closed

 We invite submissions on all aspects of personalization in generative AI.
 Both short papers (4 pages, non-archival) and long papers (8 pages, archival) are welcome and should be double-blind.
 References do not count toward the page limits.
 Including supplementary material is allowed after the references.